Who are the Love Island 2020 couples? Full list of first pairings

-Winter Love Island is underway and as followers of the ITV2 sequence know all too effectively, it’s important to be in a pair to remain on the present.
+Winter Love Island is underway and as followers of the ITV2 sequence know all too nicely, you must be in a pair to remain on the present.

 With the potential for a number of couplings, dumpings, dramatic fall-outs and steamy romance, it’s arduous to maintain up with who’s with who.

-We now have collated a helpful information that will help you carry on observe with all of the Love Island 2020 within the South African villa.
+Now we have collated a helpful information that will help you carry on monitor with all of the Love Island 2020 within the South African villa.

 Who’re the Love Island 2020 ?